QuantVI/succ_algo_trdng/left_off.md

   - Review Chapter 11 where the code comes from.
   - Notes in the code about the math involved will be helpful

+2020-01-04

+Still reviewing Chapter 11.
+Ready to start 11.4 - implementation of __forecast.py__